ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 slug: package-marketing
 tags:
 - community
+- maintenance
+- package-development

 description: "Now that you have created your package, presenting it to the world is a crucial step to gain visibility and attract users.
-In this blog post we suggest a series of activities and tools to advertize your package."
+In this blog post we suggest a series of activities and tools for advertizing your package."
 ---